Review: Novotel Suites Mall Avenue Dubai

 Location

 You can book the RTA Dubai Bus on Demand through your phone if you’d rather not brave the heat to get to the hotel, which I’d recommend.
-It’s really not expensive and you can use your RTA Nol card.
+It’s really not expensive, and you can even use your RTA Nol card.

 Novotel Suites Dubai Avenue entrance (photo: Luxury Escapes)